Trial lecture and public defence

 - In your preparations for the public defence you should take great care to know the details of the evaluation committee's report, and consult your supervisor with regards to possible topics that might be brought up by the opponents during the public defence.

-Carrying out the public defence
+Execution of the public defence

 - The public defence is chaired by the Dean or an appointed deputy for the Dean